-Allspice Essential Oil has a high eugenol content, which is why its aroma resembles a blend of cinnamon, cloves, nutmeg, and black pepper.
+Allspice Essential Oil, Pimenta officinalis, has a high eugenol content, which is why its aroma resembles a blend of cinnamon, cloves, nutmeg, and black pepper.
 Hence the name "allspice."
 It is steam distilled from the unripe berries of a fragrant evergreen tree.
 The berries, dried in the sun, resemble peppercorns.

 Allspice essential oil has antiseptic properties and due to the presence of eugenol, it also functions as a mild local anesthetic.
 Although it can be a great addition to massage products for arthritic and muscular pain, allspice, a strong oil, can be a skin irritant and must be properly diluted in a carrier oil (as with most essential oils).